fastvolt/markdown/README.md

 ```

 ## Santizing HTML Output
-The markdown `new` static method accepts only one parameter which is:
+The markdown's `new` static method accepts only one parameter which is:

 > `sanitize`: boolean